-A characteristic of the Red-Chris hydrothermal system is the presence of significant ferrocarbonate.
-It is mainly associated with the lower temperature sericitic overprint, especially in accompanying quartz veins.
-After exposure, the carbonate in drill core gradually oxidizes to an orange-brown colour, clearly distinguishing it from grey quartz and silicate minerals.
+A characteristic of the Red Chris hydrothermal system is the presence of significant ferrocarbonate or ankerite, accompanying quartz in veins and open-space fillings.
+Some may have formed in the potassic alteration, but it is mainly associated with the lower temperature sericitic and intermediate argillic alteration (Baker et al., 1997).
+After weeks of exposure, the ferrocarbonate in drill core gradually oxidizes to an orange-brown colour, clearly distinguishing it from grey quartz and silicate minerals.